Lucy2007-bsit/Richard-s-Academy/README.md

 <li><strong>Live Demo:</strong> Not explicitly provided, but the <code>index.html</code> can be opened directly in a browser.</li>
 <li><strong>Repository:</strong> <a href="https://github.com/Lucy2007-bsit/Richard-s-Academy">Lucy2007-bsit/Richard-s-Academy</a></li>
 </ul>
-<h2>🤝 Contributing</h2>
-<p>Contributions are welcome!
-Please follow standard GitHub contribution guidelines.
-Feel free to fork the repository, make your changes, and submit a pull request.</p>
 <h2>📄 License</h2>
 <p>This project is not explicitly licensed.
 Please refer to the repository for any licensing information.</p>
 <h2>footer</h2>